Skip to content

 Collectors

-Collectors are built using createComponentCollector method in a message, which is inherited by BaseMessage.
+Collectors are built using the createComponentCollector method on a message, which is inherited by BaseMessage.
 This method returns an object representing a collector.

-Here is an example of how to build a simple collector after sending a message with one button attached to it in a hello world command.
+Here’s an example of how to build a simple collector after sending a message with an attached button in a “hello world” command.

 import {